 Groundwater conditions at the site were measured from nine wells installed as part of the site investigation previously completed by CRA.
 The water levels in the monitoring wells varied between 0.7 m (elev.
 84.3 m) to 2.90 (elev.
 81.9 m) below ground surface in overburden screened wells.
 Groundwater levels in monitoring wells screened within the bedrock varied between 7.9 m (elev.
 76.0 m) to 11.5 m (elev.
 73.5 m) below ground surface.
 The groundwater levels at the site are anticipated to fluctuate with seasonal variations in precipitation and runoff.
-Groundwater conditions are expected to develop within and above fine-grained materials, especially during and following periods of sustained precipitation.

 Areas of Potential Environmental Concern are referenced in Section 3.1 of the Phase Two Conceptual Site Model technical memorandum by Golder Associates dated July 12, 2019.
 Based on findings reported in the Golder Technical Memorandum, pre-remediation soil parameter exceedances to MECP Table 3 were encountered in Metals and Hydride Forming Metals, Petroleum Hydrocarbons (PHC), Benzene, Volatile Organic Compounds (VOCs), Petroleum, Polycyclic Aromatic Hydrocarbons (PAH) and other regulated parameters including Sodium Absorption Ratio (SAR) and Electrical Conductivity (EC) were recorded in soil samples.
-Site remediation was carried out in March and August 2018 and included the removal of on-site abandoned Underground Storage Tanks (USTs) and the remediation of impacted soil and groundwater in the areas of the USTs and at the location of two former onsite gasoline USTs.
+Site remediation was carried out in March and August 2018 and included the removal of onsite abandoned Underground Storage Tanks (USTs) and the remediation of impacted soil and groundwater in the areas of the USTs and at the location of two former on-site gasoline USTs.
 Post-remediation results indicate exceedances in PHCs, PAHs, Benzene, Metals, Sodium Absorption Ratio (SAR) and electrical conductivity (EC) parameters.
 Additional site investigations for the purpose of delineating the extent of contaminants is recommended in the Golder memorandum.